Swiss authorities aim to keep negotiating with US on tariffs

 Trump tariff shock: how Switzerland is positioning itself

-As such, the executive in Bern spoke of “great regret” that the US intends to put steep unilateral additional tariffs on imports from Switzerland “despite the progress made in bilateral talks and Switzerland’s very constructive attitude from the outset”.
+As such, a spokesman for the finance ministry spoke on Friday of “great regret” that the US intends to impose steep unilateral additional tariffs on imports from Switzerland – “despite the progress made in bilateral talks and Switzerland’s very constructive attitude from the outset”.

 According to the government, Switzerland is still in contact with relevant authorities in the US.
-A spokesperson for the economics ministry told the Keystone-SDA news agency on Saturday that more specific details could not be given for technical reasons.

-Switzerland continues to strive for a “negotiated solution with the US that is compatible with both Swiss law and existing international obligations”, the spokesperson said.
+A spokesperson for the economics ministry told the Keystone-SDA news agency on Saturday that specific details could not be given for technical reasons.
+However, Switzerland continues to aim for a “negotiated solution with the US that is compatible with both Swiss law and existing international obligations”, the spokesperson said.

 The government now intends to analyse the new situation before deciding on next steps.

 Deficit dispute

-Donald Trump meanwhile referred to the “big” trade deficit with Switzerland during remarks to journalists on Friday evening.
+Trump meanwhile cited what he called a “big” trade deficit with Switzerland during remarks to journalists on Friday evening.
 According to him, the deficit amounts to $40 billion (CHF32.16 billion), the Italian news agencies Ansa and Adnkronos reported.

 “The problem with Switzerland is that we have a $40 billion deficit,” the US president said before a trip to New Jersey.
-“I spoke yesterday to Switzerland yesterday, but we have a $40 billion deficit […] That’s a big deficit,” Trump said.
+“I spoke yesterday to Switzerland, but we have a $40 billion deficit […] That’s a big deficit.”

 More